lxcode/cirklon-defs/Audiothingies/DoubleDrummer/README.md

 exclusive) modes.

-You can use Parameter and Dual/Sample definitions at the same time on separate tracks, sending Parameter mode CCs on channel n and sample-related CCs on channel n+1.
+You can use Parameter and Dual/Sample definitions at the same time on separate tracks, sending events and Parameter mode CCs on channel n and sample-related CCs on channel n+1.

 See the docs at: